Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Discussion

-While this work constitutes a significant step forward in our understanding of how to control and manipulate such quantum systems, there remain many open questions.
-The first issue involves the large constant-factor overheads observed in practical implementations of our synthesized operations within this gate set.
-Specifically, we note that for both the Hong-Ou-Mandel effect and the block-encoding of $(a^\dagger)^2$ that thousands of gate operations are needed to achieve infidelities of $10^{-3}$ or smaller.
-This makes such sequences impractical for near-term applications where the gate infidelities are on the order of $1\%$.
-Several avenues of approach exist that could be used to improve upon these results.
-The first approach would be to use ideas related to quantum signal processing to implement functions of creation operators; this could potentially improve the scaling with respect to the error tolerance from the subpolynomial scaling currently demonstrated to polylogarithmic scaling.
-The second approach would be to use sequences designed here as seeds for gradient-descent optimization procedures for control such as GRAPE~\cite{khaneja2005optimal} at the pulse level or numerical optimization of parameterized gates at the SNAP \cite{fosel2020efficient} or Controlled Displacement \cite{eickbusch2021fast} instruction level.
+Several avenues of approach exist that could be used to improve upon these results: first, note that our technique is connected to ideas from quantum signal processing (QSP) \cite{martyn_grand_2021, gilyen_quantum_2019}.
+Thus, QSP could be applied to approximate polynomials of qumode operators; this could potentially improve the scaling with respect to the error tolerance from the subpolynomial scaling currently demonstrated to polylogarithmic scaling.
+Alternatively, our approach could seed gradient-descent optimization procedures for control such as GRAPE~\cite{khaneja2005optimal} at the pulse level or numerical optimization of parameterized gates at the SNAP~\cite{fosel2020efficient} or ECD \cite{eickbusch2021fast} instruction level.
 These locally optimized sequences may then prove to be either better, or more understandable, than existing gradient-optimized pulse sequences for control of such systems.
+Designing pulses is, in practice, sensitive to device properties and noise environments, and presents a rich area for further research.